 Unfortunately, there are always more players trying out for travel teams than we can accommodate, so please be aware there is a possibility your child may not make a travel team.
 Please note that if your child does not make a travel team, all players are welcome in our in-town league.

-Try-outs (see TRYOUT DATES tab) are held for each grade-level and not all players trying out will be selected for a travel team (those players will automatically be placed on an In-Town team).
+Try-outs (see TRYOUT DATES tab) are held for each grade-level and not all players trying out will be selected for a travel team (players who do not make a travel team will automatically be placed on an intown team and should attend intown assessments).
 Please consider your child's basketball ability and family commitment prior to registering to prevent possible disappointment.

 Tryouts: Tryouts for each grade level will be held in late September / early October (see KEY DATES tab in the future for exact dates).
 Players must try out for their respective grade's team.
 In cases where a player cannot try out because of a documented injury (and is expected back in time for the season), we use prior year data and do our best to make appropriate placement.
 However, in cases where it is a very close call on placement between an injured player (not able to try out) and players trying out, we will place the injured player below the similarly rated non-injured players.
 Players are required to attend both nights of tryouts.
 In special cases where a player cannot attend try-outs due to a family or related special circumstance, upon prior notice and request to SYB, we will use our best efforts to have that player evaluated during try-outs for the next higher grade level in order to obtain the independent evaluator assessment.

 Practices and games: Once selected for a travel team, players will practice twice a week beginning in early November.
-Practices for travel teams consist of 1 weeknight practice (could be on any night between Monday-Thursday).
+Practices for travel teams consist of 1 weeknight practice (could be on any night between Monday-Friday).
 All travel teams will also practice or have games on Saturdays.
 Games are generally held every Sunday from the first week of December through early March.
-There will be games scheduled on one or both weekends of February vacation and possibly the last weekend of December break.
+There will be games scheduled on the first weekend of December break and both weekends of February vacation.
 Please consider the increased time commitment for practice and games when deciding whether your child will try out for a travel team.

-Tournaments and additional games: All boys and girls travel teams usually participate in a Thanksgiving weekend tournament.
+Tournaments and additional games: All boys and girls travel teams usually participate in a tournament the weekend before Thanksgiving.
 All teams also play in Metrowest's post-season playoffs that begin in early March.
 In addition, depending on each individual coach, additional tournaments and games may be scheduled during the season (i.e. during December break or February vacation)

 Player Assessment and Team Selection Process: Each year, to create the SYB travel teams, we start fresh and evaluate all players with a fully independent, blank slate and impartial assessment process.
 To properly and fully assess each player, we conduct 2 nights (3 focused hours) of tryouts with skill drills and game situations.
 We use fully independent "expert" evaluators that have no child in the grade they evaluate.
 All evaluators have been involved in youth basketball for many years with playing, coaching and/or officiating experience at all levels, including SYB travel, AAU, high school and college.
 The independent evaluators create the team rosters based on detailed live player assessments across multiple skill/impact areas, extensive evaluator group review and debate of each player, relevant prior year coaches' comments on the players, and insuring a good mix of positions/speed/size on each team.
 Players are evaluated in key skill areas including (but not limited to) ball handling, scoring, rebounding, defense, and game sense.
 During the player assessment and team selection process, the player names are not given to the evaluators and are not on the evaluator sheets – the evaluator sheets only have the players’ pinnie numbers (not names).
 See example travel player assessment form under the documents tab.
 Note, players all develop and grow at different speeds and year to year, we often do have players moving from in-town to travel and vice versa, as well as moving up or down travel team levels.